BrianYang2013/JHU_AI_Journey/17 - EN.705.603 Creating AI-Enabled Systems/README.md

   - Using deceptive data to trick a neural network into making wrong predictions is called adversarial attacks.
 - Data Synthesis

+**Feature Selection:**

+- Filter Methods
+  - Correlation Coefficient: Select features that are most relevant to the predictive model.
+Set threshhold.
+Remove reduendency.
+  - Low Variance: Remove features with low-variance, which might contain less useful information.
+  - Chi-Square Test: Evaluates the independence between categorical features and the target variable.
+- Wrapper Methods: Computational expensive.
+  - Recursive Feature Elimination (RFE): Starts with ALL features and iteratively removes the least significant features until the desired number of feature is reached.
+  - Forward Selection: Start with NO features and iteratively adds the most significant feature until the model no longer improves.
+- Embedded Methods
+  - LASSO: L1
+  - Ridge Regression: L2
+  - Elastic Net: L1+L2
+  - Tree-based method

 [**Feature Engineering Technique:** ](https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114)